 By this point, I was already receiving treatment.
 I was prescribed Citalopram and referred for counselling.
 During counselling, things got worse before they got better.
 I brought things up in my sessions that I had spent a long time avoiding.

-My counsellor helped me work through the anxieties that had come up from these events.
+My counsellor helped me work through my anxieties.
 Suicidal thoughts became more frequent and my dosage was increased to help with this.
 I thought about ways I could harm myself in detail.
 I didn't see any point in anything any longer and I just wanted out.
 I knew that I was having these thoughts because I wanted to end the pain.
 If I had ended my life, I would not be able to "feel" that relief.